Pachai Payaru Sweet Sundal | Whole Moong Dal Sweet Sundal

 Ghee - optional but adds to the flavor.

 Dry roast the whole moong until fragrant (1).
-This should take about 5 mins.
+This should take about 5 minutes.

-I use my IP these days to cook the Moong dal and it takes about 4 minutes on high pressure (3).
+I use my IP these days to cook the Moong dal, and it takes about 4 minutes on high pressure (3).
 Release the pressure in 10 minutes and then drain the lentil and keep it aside (4).

 Process shot to fry and cook the green moong lentil

 Measure the jaggery in a pan and add about ½ cup of water to it.
-Bring it a boil (5).
+Bring it to a boil (5).

 Now add the ghee (if using) and take it off the flame.
-You will notice that the Whole Moong sweet sundal is little wet, but it will dry out and become separated when cooled.
+You will notice that the Whole Moong sweet sundal is a little wet, but it will dry out and become separated when cooled.

 Process shot to make jaggery syrup and cook moong sweet sundal.